- Campus Life

 The Democracy Project is a collaboration between AASCU and the New York Times.

 “To create a national conversation among many campuses about the theory and practice of civic engagement; to develop institutional commitment by involving senior administrators, faculty, staff and students; by addressing core institutional mission and purpose; and by focusing on civic engagement as a learning outcome for undergraduates; to initiate new projects, courses and teaching strategies, extracurricular programs, and other programs to increase civic engagement, supported by the national project office; to measure the civic engagement outcomes of undergraduates on participating campuses, and assess the impact of this project in contributing to greater civic engagement outcomes; and; to disseminate the models that result to a wide audience of higher education institutions, individuals, and policy makers.” — American Association of State Colleges & Universities

-If you would like to learn more about the Democracy Project at Plattsburgh State, please contact:
+If you would like to learn more about the Democracy Project at SUNY Plattsburgh, please contact: